How to Saber a Champagne Bottle This New Year’s

 Los Angeles Campus President Lachlan Sands teaches the proper technique for this ultimate party trick

-Sabrage, or the act of sabering a Champagne bottle, is quite the party trick, and ICE students at our Los Angeles campus were lucky enough to learn the proper technique by Los Angeles Campus President Lachlan Sans.
+Sabrage, or the act of sabering a Champagne bottle, is quite the party trick, and ICE students at our Los Angeles campus were lucky enough to learn the proper technique by Chef Lachlan.

 Chef Lachlan says for maximum impact, you should hold the bottle at a 45-degree angle for two reasons: “You want it to go up and over people and not at them, and you also don’t want to lose the Champagne,” he says.
 “You can actually see the angle of the liquid in there when you do it — just make sure it’s not touching the stopper so you don’t lose any juice.”

-The shattering problem is due to thicker bottles with thicker rings around the top, often found ih less expensive brands of Champagne.
+The shattering problem is due to thicker bottles with thicker rings around the top, often found in less expensive brands of Champagne.